Automotive safety integrity level: Decomposition

 Designing an entire system to the rigorous standards of the higher levels of ASIL can be unwieldy, so ISO 26262 allows "decomposition": redundant subcomponents, each designed to a lower ASIL level, can be combined into a higher ASIL level design using higher-level methodologies.
 The subcomponents used in this way shall contain features that would allow higher-level integration.
 The frequently used notation for an ASIL X-level component that can be used as a part of an ASIL Y-level system is X(Y).
 For example, an A(B) component is designed at the ASIL A level of requirements, but is made to fit into ASIL B designs (this subcomponent is colloquially described as "B-ready").
 ISO 26262 contains multiple examples of allowed decomposition scenarios, for example ASIL B = A(B) + A(B), i.e. two redundant B-ready ASIL A subcomponents can be combined into an ASIL B design.
-Headlights provide a natural example of such decomposition: there are at two of them, so they can be designed at ASIL A and combined into an ASIL B system as long as the combination is done properly (for example, it should not introduce a common point of failure).
+Headlights provide a natural example of such decomposition: there are at least two of them, so they can be designed at ASIL A and combined into an ASIL B system as long as the combination is done properly (for example, it should not introduce a common point of failure).

-Comparison with Other Hazard Level Standards
+Comparison with other hazard level standards

 Given ASIL is a relatively recent development, discussions of ASIL often compare its levels to levels defined in other well-established safety or quality management systems.
-In particular, the ASIL are compared to the SIL risk reduction levels defined in IEC 61508 and the Design Assurance Levels used in the context of DO-178C and DO-254.
+In particular, the ASIL are compared to the SIL risk reduction levels defined in IEC 61508 and the design assurance levels used in the context of DO-178C and DO-254.
 While there are some similarities, it is important to also understand the differences.